 We encourage owners to consult with their attorney and/or accountant for practice-specific advice about how to implement the policies and programs described below.

-Managing Veterinary Staff Who Have Confirmed or Suspected COVID-19 Infection or Exposure
+Veterinary Team Members Who Have Confirmed or Suspected COVID-19 Infection or Exposure

-- In addition to medical advice or direction from the patient's healthcare provider and/or public health department, if you have specific questions about how a possible COVID-19 exposure or a confirmed case within your team or a team member's household could affect your practice, we encourage you to reach out to Dr. DeBess, State Public Health Veterinarian.
+In addition to medical advice or direction from the patient's healthcare provider and/or public health department, if you have specific questions about how a possible COVID-19 exposure or a confirmed case within your team or a team member's household could affect your practice, we encourage you to reach out to Dr. DeBess, State Public Health Veterinarian.
+We also encourage you to read and implement the Oregon Health Authority guidance below.

 Jennifer Bouman-Steagall JD answered some employer questions regarding staffing issues during the COVID-19 pandemic, including: